 Once you have recovered, you may be able to go home, unless your healthcare provider decides otherwise.
 In some cases after repair for a ruptured aneurysm, you may need to stay at a rehab facility.
 This is to help you recover from damage caused by the ruptured aneurysm.

 You may be advised not to do any strenuous activities.
 Your healthcare provider will tell you when you can return to work and go back to your normal activities.
 Tell your healthcare provider if you have any of the following:

 Fever or chills

 Increased pain, redness, swelling, or bleeding, or other drainage from the insertion site

 Coolness, numbness or tingling, or other changes in the affected leg

-Any changes in bodily functions or nervous system change.
-These include very bad headache, seizure, or loss of consciousness.
+Any changes in bodily functions or your nervous system, such as a very bad headache, seizure, or loss of consciousness

 Generally, you will need a cerebral angiogram on a schedule after the procedure.
-This is to make sure the coiling is working.
-The first angiogram may be done about one month after the procedure.
+This test is done to make sure the coiling is working.
+The first angiogram may be done about 1 month after the procedure.
 You may have other cerebral angiograms or other imaging tests such as MRI or MRA.
 Your healthcare provider will let you know how often you need these.